 This type of covalent bond exists where the unequal sharing of electrons occurs due to the difference in the electronegativity of combining atoms.
 More electronegative atom will have a stronger pull for electrons.
+The electronegative difference between the atoms is greater than zero and less than 2.0.
 As a result, the shared pair of electrons will be closer to that atom.

 Example, molecules forming hydrogen bonding as a result of an unbalanced electrostatic potential.
 In this case, the hydrogen atom interacts with electronegative fluorine, hydrogen, or oxygen.

 This type of covalent bond is formed whenever there is an equal share of electrons between atoms.
 The electronegativity difference between two atoms is zero.
 It occurs wherever the combining atoms have similar electron affinity (diatomic elements).